SahishnuG/right-casting-choice-ai/README.md

   - Budget summary with industry‑aware units (Cr for Bollywood, M for Hollywood).
   - Task outputs (if the crew SDK exposes them as `result.tasks_output`): serialized and printed in “Task Outputs”.

-## `app.py` vs `app1.py`
-- `app.py`
-  - Attempts enrichment if fewer characters appear in the final roles than detected.
-  - Derives candidate names from similar movies when the crew returns none; can also query via Serper.
-  - Displays warnings when returned roles < detected characters.
-- `app1.py`
-  - Cleaner parsing path and centralized box office normalization.
-  - Stricter low‑trust fee handling (flags net‑worth/vague sources and ignores those fees for selection).
-  - Adds optional `Match Score` column for similar movies when present.

-Both apps prevent selecting the same actor for multiple roles and compute a grand total of the top pick per role.
+The app prevents selecting the same actor for multiple roles and computes a grand total of the top pick per role.

 ## Configuration
 - Industry selection influences candidate pools and currency units: